hardin47/website/Math154/Notes/01-intro.md

 * Aug 9, 2016 http://varianceexplained.org/r/trump-tweets/

 > My analysis, shown below, concludes that the Android and iPhone tweets are clearly from different people, posting during different times of day and using hashtags, links, and retweets in distinct ways.
-What?s more, we can see that the Android tweets are angrier and more negative, while the iPhone tweets tend to be benign announcements and pictures.
+What's more, we can see that the Android tweets are angrier and more negative, while the iPhone tweets tend to be benign announcements and pictures.

 * Aug 9, 2017 http://varianceexplained.org/r/trump-followup/

 > There is a year of new data, with over 2700 more tweets.
-And quite notably, Trump stopped using the Android in March 2017.} This is why machine learning approaches like http://didtrumptweetit.com/ are useful, since they can still distinguish Trump?s tweets from his campaign?s by training on the kinds of features I used in my original post.
+And quite notably, Trump stopped using the Android in March 2017.
+This is why machine learning approaches like http://didtrumptweetit.com/ are useful, since they can still distinguish Trump's tweets from his campaign's by training on the kinds of features I used in my original post.

-> I've found a better dataset: in my original analysis, I was working quickly and used the `twitteR` package (https://cran.r-project.org/web/packages/twitteR/) to query Trump?s tweets.
-I since learned there?s a bug in the package that caused it to retrieve only about half the tweets that could have been retrieved, and in any case I was able to go back only to January 2016.
+> I've found a better dataset: in my original analysis, I was working quickly and used the `twitteR` package (https://cran.r-project.org/web/packages/twitteR/) to query Trump's tweets.
+I since learned there's a bug in the package that caused it to retrieve only about half the tweets that could have been retrieved, and in any case I was able to go back only to January 2016.
 I've since found the truly excellent Trump Twitter Archive (http://www.trumptwitterarchive.com/), which contains all of Trump's tweets going back to 2009.
 Below I show some R code for querying it.

 > I've heard some interesting questions that I wanted to follow up on: These come from the comments on the original post and other conversations I've had since.
 Two questions included what device Trump tended to use before the campaign, and what types of tweets tended to lead to high engagement.